jonnius/custom_bootlogos/README.md

 ===========
 **How to flash**:

-- reboot device to fastboot
+- Reboot device to fastboot
 - In a terminal and do:
 - `fastboot flash splash splash.img`